muhammadzulfikar/sliopress/content/plugins/akismet/readme.txt

 * Optimize javascript and add localization support
 * Fix bug in link to spam comments from right now dashboard widget
 * Fix bug with deleting old comments to avoid timeouts dealing with large volumes of comments
-* Include X-Pingback-Forwarded-For header in outbound WordPress pingback verifications
+* Include X-Pingback-Forwarded-For header in outbound SlioPress pingback verifications
 * Add pre-check for pingbacks, to stop spam before an outbound verification request is made

 = 2.5.9 =